 The most interesting results in property-testing are those that show that large families of problems are testable.
-The main result of [22] states that a certain abstract graph partition problem, which includes as a special case k-colorability, having a large cut and having a large clique, is testable.
-The authors of [23] gave a characterization of the partition problems discussed in [22] that are testable with one-sided error.
+The main result of [19] states that a certain abstract graph partition problem, which includes as a special case k-colorability, having a large cut and having a large clique, is testable.
+The authors of [20] gave a characterization of the partition problems discussed in [19] that are testable with one-sided error.
 In [3], a logical characterization of a family of testable graph properties was obtained.
 According to this characterization, every first order graph-property of type $\exists \forall$ is testable, while there are first-order graph properties of type $\forall \exists$ that are not testable.
-These results were extended in [16].
+These results were extended in [14].

 There are also several general testability and non-testability results in other areas besides testing graph properties.
 In [4] it is proved that every regular language is testable.
-This result was extended to any read-once branching program in [29].
-On the other hand, it was proved in [19], that there are read-twice branching programs that are not-testable.
+This result was extended to any read-once branching program in [24].
+On the other hand, it was proved in [16], that there are read-twice branching programs that are not-testable.
 The main result of [6] states that any constraint satisfaction problem is testable.

 With this abundance of general testability results, a natural question is what makes a combinatorial property testable.
 As graphs are the most well studied combinatorial structures in the theory of computation, it is natural to consider the problem of characterizing the testable graph properties, as the most important open problem in the area of property testing.
 Regretfully, though, finding such a characterization seems to be a very challenging endeavor, which is still open.
-Therefore, a natural line of research is to find large families of testable graph properties.